rajprogrammerbd/coding_problems_solved/docs/SystemDesign/index.md

 <br />
 <br />
 RPC mechanisms are employed when a computer program causes a procedure or subroutine to execute in a separate address space.

+* **What is the consistency model in distributed system?**
+A consistency model in distributed system is like a set of rules that govern how different parts of the system communicate with each other.
+It decides how the system behaves when there are changes or error.